 I registered with an email address, and no videos were sent, but that's not my main problem.
 The issue for me is that these 2/4 of people are NOT people I would suggest you follow the advice of.

 - Kevin Blue, the creator of Internet Income University (now defunct) and Skillpay (now closed) created a terrible product that is several years old and has never been updated (since my review)

-- Jim Cockrum created an *average* product called Silent Sales Machine about Ebay several years ago.
-It's a simple PDF, and I'm not sure if it's been updated since.
+- Jim Cockrum created a product called Silent Sales Machine about Ebay several years ago.
+It's a simple PDF.
 However, his course on Amazon Selling is quite good (and updated as well, though not as fresh as some other courses on Amazon FBA.

 - Chris Farrell is legit, and his product Chris Farrell Membership is one of the higher rated products on my site.

 - Jo Barnes sounds legit, but the Social Networking Academ shown here has been discontinued.

 I haven't reviewed her new product.Updated Review of Online Marketing Academy With Jo Barnes Product Here.